What Data Holly Collects

 Scanning for duplicate job titles or missing required fields

-Upload — Import the finalized data into the platform via Holly's data import tool
+Upload — Import the finalized data into the platform via Holly's data import tool.

 When Data Issues Are Identified